 Another option that could soon be available to students in failing Memphis schools is a voucher system that allows them to attend the school of their choice.
 WREG reports that the Tennessee House committee recently voted to allow a bill favoring school vouchers forward in the legislative process.
 This bill would provide additional choices to students in the bottom five percent of schools in Memphis City, using a voucher worth $6,300.
 The money is a large portion of the tax dollars allotted to each student in the Memphis school system.
 The rest would remain within the public schools in the district.

-While many in Memphis City favor the move, others are vehemently opposed to the idea of a voucher system in their district.
+While many in Memphis City favor the move, others vehemently oppose the idea of a voucher system in their district.
 The Memphis Education Association has called the voucher program a way to “weaken the coffers for all students in the county and state.”
-The president of MEA, Keith Williams, explained that the reason private schools are currently outperforming public schools in the area is due to parental involvement and resources for students attending private schools.
+The president of MEA, Keith Williams, explained that private schools are currently outperforming public schools in the area due to parental involvement and resources for students attending private schools.
 If other public school students joined the private school roster, Williams believes private schools would see the same problems currently facing public schools.

 Charters Another Option for Students

 Adding more charter schools is another option supported by many Memphis parents.
 The Memphis Daily News reports that a House committee recently passed through a proposal that would establish a separate panel for approving charter school applications.
 The proposal was sponsored by Republican Rep. Mark White, and would allow charter schools from both Memphis and Nashville districts to seek charter authorization from the nine-member panel appointed by the governor and other state lawmakers.

 “Our underlying principle is quality in the authorizing process,” Matt Throckmorton, executive director of the Tennessee Charter Schools Association, told the Memphis Daily News.
 “And for the last several years, I’ve noticed that our authorization process is becoming more political.”